Email marketing is a critical component of digital marketing. It has one of the highest ROIs and is one of the simplest strategies to implement.

 1. Build an email list

 For an email campaign to be successful, you must have a sufficient email list.
+An email assistant can help in building the list.

 If you want it to be effective, you need to make your sign-up form obvious without interfering with the user experience.
 A great way to do this is by creating a small window that pops up on the screen as they begin to navigate away from the page.